Sriramyabayyavarapu/GazePointer/README.md

 ### Demo

-You can check out a demo of the eye-controlled mouse in action in the repository.
+You can check out a demo of the GazePointer in action in the repository.

 ### Acknowledgments